Do you know segmenting your email marketing lists can improve conversion rates?

 Keeping track of website behavior is another simple way to get more information about visitors’ interests.

-With the ‘Goals’ feature in Mailchimp, you can also send out targeted emails based on website activity, such as:
+Another tool is the ‘Goals’ feature in Mailchimp.
+You can also send out targeted emails based on website activity, such as:

 - Pages people visited